What is a polysomnogram?

 The bodily functions that are measured are:

-- Sleep - Electrodes stuck to the scalp, ear, chin and legs tell us when you're asleep and whether you're in REM or NREM sleep (see glossary for definitions of REM and NREM.)
+- Sleep - Electrodes stuck to the scalp, ear, chin and legs tell us when you're asleep and whether you're in REM or NREM sleep.

 - Breathing - A sensor is placed below your nose that measures airflow; elastic bands are placed around your chest and abdomen to sense when you're making breathing efforts.

 - Oxygen level - A finger clip measures the amount of oxygen in your blood.

 - Snoring - A small microphone records snoring sounds.

 - Movements - A video camera that can record images in the dark (using infrared technology) records your movements while in bed.

 - Heart rate and rhythm - Electrodes on your chest record your heartbeat (EKG).
 Typically you come to the sleep lab several hours before bedtime.

 How can I sleep with all these things on me?